 - Social Studies

 - Free Lessons

 Joanne is a middle school teacher from Illinois who has been using TCI’s History Alive! for nine years.
 Prior to adopting TCI, her district made their curriculum where they had taught Ancient History in 6th grade, Geography in 7th grade, and U.S. History in 8th grade.
 In 2010, Joanne’s district was exploring new curriculum options to incorporate geography into their lessons and spread U.S. History over 2 years.
 They saw TCI as the ideal curriculum for their district as it does a great job engaging the students in the learning process and aligns perfectly with the state’s new national social studies standards.

 You can follow Joanne’s Twitter @Joanne_Burger to get a glimpse into a TCI classroom.

 What drives you as an educator?

-There are many thing that drive me to be an educator.
+There are many things that drive me to be an educator.
 It started by having incredible teachers who have impacted my life and inspired me to go into education.
-Being an educator is more than having a love for kids, it’s about making a connection with students.
+Being an educator is more than having a love for kids; it’s about making a connection with students.
 It’s about having a passion for your subject and knowing that you are helping kids become passionate about what they are learning.
-Watching them learn and grow and become impacted by what I am doing and hopefully inspiring them to pursue their passions as well.
+Watching them learn and grow and become impacted by what I am doing and hopefully inspire them to pursue their passions as well.